 - On-site applications and cloud services.

-Tools such as application and network discovery software can assist in creating a dependency map and understanding network topography.
+Tools such as application and network discovery software can assist in network monitoring solution creating a dependency map of network devices and understanding network topography.

 2. Determine how to collect network traffic